Towards Accurate Camouflaged Object Detection with Mixture Convolution and Interactive Fusion: Method

 \subsection{Dual-branch Mixture Convolution Module}

 To enlarge the receptive filed, we propose a novel receptive filed module, DMC, which is a stack of asymmetric convolutional and dilated convolutional layers.
-As shown in~\ref{MCIF-Net}, we employ the DMC to extract rich context features on each side output of the backbone network.

-Specifically, the DMC $f_{\text{DMC}}^{(i)}(\cdot)$ first utilizes a convolutional layer with $kernel=3\times3$ to coarsely transform the features $\mathbf{X}^{(i)}$ from the backbone network.
-To learn equally-spatial-sized features with a significantly larger receptive field, the resulting features are then projected to two independent branches, where each of them is equipped with a convolutional layer with $kernel=1\times1$ for changing the number of channels, followed by a pair of asymmetric convolutional layers with $kernel=1\times n$ and $kernel=n \times 1$ for enlarging the receptive field, where $n=5$ for the top branch and $n=7$ for the bottom branch. {To maximize the co-characterization between two branches}, we add the features from two branches for the superimposed features, \ie,
+As shown in~\ref{MC}, we employ the DMC to extract rich context features on each side output of the backbone network.
+Specifically, to learn equally-spatial-sized features with a significantly larger receptive field, the resulting features are then projected to two independent branches.
+Each of them is equipped with a convolutional layer with $kernel=1\times1$ for changing the number of channels, followed by a pair of asymmetric convolutional layers with $kernel=1\times n$ and $kernel=n \times 1$ for enlarging the receptive field, where $n=5$ for the top branch and $n=7$ for the bottom branch. {To maximize the co-characterization between two branches}, we add the features from two branches for the superimposed features, \ie,

-where $\mathbf{X}^{(i)}_{\text{TB}}$ and $\mathbf{X}^{(i)}_{\text{BB}}$ denote the features from top branch and bottom branch, respectively.
+where \revI{$\mathbf{X}^{(i)}_{\text{TB}}\in \mathbb{R}^{\frac{H}{2^{i+1}} \times \frac{W}{2^{i+1}} \times 64}$} and \revI{$\mathbf{X}^{(i)}_{\text{BB}}\in \mathbb{R}^{\frac{H}{2^{i+1}} \times \frac{W}{2^{i+1}} \times 64}$} denote the features from top branch and bottom branch, respectively.

-To further enlarge the receptive field, we project features to two branches equipped with the dilated convolutional layers \citep{yu2015multi} with the same kernel size ($kernel=3\times3$) and different rates ($rate=5$ for the top branch and $rate=7$ for the bottom branch).
-Finally, we merge again using the element-wise addition and utilize a convolutional layer with $kernel=3\times3$ followed by a ReLU activation function \citep{glorot2011deep} for the rich context features $\mathbf{X}_\text{d}^{(i)}$, \ie,
+To further enlarge the receptive field, we project features to two branches equipped with the dilated convolutional layers \cite{yu2015multi} with the same kernel size ($kernel=3\times3$) and different rates ($rate=5$ for the top branch and $rate=7$ for the bottom branch).
+Finally, we merge again using the element-wise addition and utilize a convolutional layer with $kernel=3\times3$ followed by a ReLU activation function \cite{glorot2011deep} for the rich context features $\mathbf{X}_\text{d}^{(i)}$, \ie,

 where $DC_{r = 5}(\cdot)$ and $DC_{r = 7}(\cdot)$ represent the dilated convolutional layers with different rates, $r$, and $CR(\cdot)$ denotes the combination of the final convolutional layer and a ReLU activation function.